RebornBeat/Synaptic-Intelligence-Architecture-SIA-Neuromorphic-Memristor-Non-Binary-Computing-System/README.md

 **The First Computational Format Where Temporal Intelligence Makes Processing More Efficient**

-# Section 1: Evolutionary Foundation - The Technological Path to Temporal-Analog Computing
+# 1. Evolutionary Foundation - The Technological Path to Temporal-Analog Computing

 ## Understanding the Journey: From Natural Phenomena to Revolutionary Computing